sanchitmahant/School-Activity-Booking-System/FINAL_REPORT_DRAFT.md

 *   F2.4: Generate PDF invoices via email.

 5. User Stories and Scenarios
-The functional requirements of the School Activity Booking System are configured based on the key features of the system.
-We utilized Notion as our project management and planning tool to track these user stories, assign tasks to team members, and monitor progress throughout the development lifecycle (Agile Methodology).
+User stories tracked via Notion (Agile methodology) and assigned to team members.

 [INSERT FIGURE 8: Project Backlog and User Stories (Notion) HERE] Figure 8: Project Planner & User Stories (Source: Team Notion Board)

-Key stories include:
+Key stories:
-- As a Parent, I want to register and login securely so that I can access the system.
-(Assigned to: Chichebendu Umeh)
+- Parent: Secure registration/login (Chichebendu Umeh)
 - As a Parent, I want to add my children to my profile so I can book activities for them.
 (Assigned to: Mohd Sharjeel)
 - As a Parent, I want to view available activities and book a slot so my child can participate.
 (Assigned to: Shiva Kasula)
 - As a User, I want to receive email confirmations and download PDF invoices for my records.
 (Assigned to: Sanchit Kaushal)